The Restoration - Funders & Partners

 She was missing her top two decks (bridge and flying bridge), which had been removed before she left Paris.
 She had been looted for many of her original features and portholes and the cold and damp had started to take hold.

-After the Department for Social Development had purchased Nomadic, and - following her return to Belfast - the Nomadic Charitable Trust faced many challenges.
+After the Department for Social Development had purchased Nomadic, following her return to Belfast, the Nomadic Charitable Trust faced many challenges.
 Initial financial support from Belfast City Council enabled the Trust to develop and agree the way forward for the ship and involve marine and conservation specialists to estimate the restoration costs.

 The next challenge was to find a permanent place for Nomadic, where the restoration could be completed and where eventually she could be opened to the public.
 Hamilton Dock had been unused since the 1990's but with the support of Belfast Harbour Commissioners and Titanic Quarter the dock was prepared as a new 'home' for Nomadic and she 'moved in' in August 2009.
 This helped to expand the project and the restoration of the dock was added to the Trust's restoration plans.